manuelkiessling/manuel.kiessling.net/content/2025-11-04-what-if-software-shipped-with-a-software-developer.md

 ---

-A recent experiment made the rounds showing an LLM acting as the whole application: every HTTP request is handled by the model, which designs schemas, renders HTML, and mutates state through tool calls: [“Why write code if the LLM can just do the thing?”](https://news.ycombinator.com/item?id=45783640).
+A recent experiment made the rounds showing an LLM acting as the whole application: every HTTP request is handled by the model, that designs schemas, renders HTML, and mutates state through tool calls: [“Why write code if the LLM can just do the thing?”](https://news.ycombinator.com/item?id=45783640).

 It worked — barely.
 It was slow, expensive, and visually inconsistent.
 But it surfaced a useful question: if inference keeps getting cheaper and faster, why generate code at all?